hobiseven/Marlin_2.0.X_Beta_Alfawise_Ux0/README.md

 - 1 heater bed with 1 temperature probe.
 U20 or U30 flag to be set at the beginning of config.h
 - 4 drivers type A4998 for the 3 axis + extruder
 - Homing on X,Y,Z on (-) direction.
 No Xmax,Ymax and Zmax declared.
-- Filament detection has been assigned to Xmax pins, but unused.
+- Filament detection has been assigned to Xmax pin, like the alfawise fw.
 Users can modify and use this.
 - SD-Card support for the code.
 - 2 serial ports running at 250,000 baud (on the alfawise USB port, which is directly connected to STM32 CPU)
 - Support in theory only 2 types of LCD screen : ILI9341, ST7798V.
 However Alfawise Ux0 printers may have 6 different types of screens.